Sidharth-Kulkarni/Digit-Recognition/README.md

 ---

 ## 📌 Features
-- Preprocessing and visualization of the MNIST dataset
 - Building and training a neural network using TensorFlow/Keras
 - Evaluation of model performance
-- Interactive Jupyter Notebook for step-by-step understanding

 ---